 Talks in the Statistics and Data Science Colloquium are free and open to the public.
 They are intended to be accessible to a broad undergraduate audience with some background in statistics and data science.
 Junior and senior statistics majors are expected to attend talks in the SDS Colloquia (please reach out to Professor Nicholas Horton in case of conflicts).

-Information about talks and and events sponsored by the Amherst College Data Science Initiative can be found here.
+Information about talks and and events sponsored by the Amherst College Data Science Initiative (DSI) can be found here.

 Professor of Statistics and Data Science Smith College